paulynompico/paulynompico/README.md

 - 🔭 I’m currently working on a passion project -- a video game
 - 🌱 I’m regularly doing coding challenges in different programming languages
+- 🎨 I'm using Blender for 3D modeling, Krita for illustrations, and Aseprite for pixel art assets (on the go, I also use Procreate)
 ###
 - ⚡ Fun fact: I'm part of a game dev team, called The Useless Team.
 We participate in game jams and I like being both an illustrator and a programmer (❁´◡`❁)